-American Sign Language
+American Sign Language: resources

-American Sign Language, also known as ASL or Ameslan, is a language in visual-manual modality.
+American Sign Language, also known as ASL or Ameslan, is a language in visual-spatial modality.
 It is dominantly used by culturally Deaf people in the U.S. and speaking-English Canada.
 ASL is the 3rd or 4th most used language in the U.S.

 There are many ASL courses provided in secondary and post-secondary schools, continuing education programs, and private classes in the U.S. today.

 Baker-Shenk, Charlotte; Cokely, Dennis (1991).
 American Sign Language: A Teacher's Resource Text on Grammar and Culture.
 Gallaudet University Press.

 Sherman Wilcox & Phyllis Wilcox.
 Learning to See: American Sign Language as a Second Language.